delight-im/Knowledge/Windows.md

  * If you want to have a file name start with a dot (`.`), it works only if you add another dot at the end of the file name as well.
 The trailing dot will be removed automatically.
  * In order to create a file without a file extension (e.g. `LICENSE`), just type the desired file name and append a trailing dot.
 The void in the place of the file extension causes the file to be created without an extension.
  * If you want to use cURL from the command line, you should just get Git for Windows which includes GNU Bash.
+ * If you don't want GNU Bash from Git for Windows to save a history of the most recent commands, this can be prevented easily: In your user directory, i.e. `%USERPROFILE%`, create (or append to) a file named `.bashrc`.
+Put `HISTFILESIZE=0` in a new line and save the file.
+ * If you want Notepad++'s search (and replace) history of recent entries to be cleared (or at least trimmed) whenever you exit the program, this can be easily done in its configuration files: Open `%APPDATA%\Notepad++\config.xml` with `notepad.exe` (!).
+In that file, find the opening `FindHistory` tag.
+Among that tag's attributes, change `nbMaxFindHistoryPath` and `nbMaxFindHistoryFilter` from `10` to `1`, and `nbMaxFindHistoryFind` and `nbMaxFindHistoryReplace` from `10` to `0`.
+You may enter any values you like, but these are reasonable defaults for clearing the lists.

 ## Keyboard shortcuts